gildas-lormeau/zip.js/docs/classes/ZipReader.md

 > `optional` **directoryLength?**: `number`

 The length in bytes of the central directory as declared in the end of central directory record.
+Some writers (e.g. SecureZIP) include the digital signature record in that length, so subtract `6 + digitalSignature.length` from it when the record is stored inside the declared range.

 ***